 I’m not talking about consuming steak here but plant-based proteins.

 Some of these include:

-Walnuts in particular are great because it is high in Omega-3 fatty acids .
+Walnuts, in particular, are great because it is high in Omega-3 .

 One of the most overlooked contributors to high cholesterol is excess body weight.

-A study done by the National Health and Nutrition Examination Survey revealed that excess weight has been associated with “deleterious changes in the lipoprotein profile”.
+The National Health and Nutrition Examination Survey said after their study that excess weight is associated with “deleterious changes in the lipoprotein profile.”

-This means that men who are overweight will have a higher plasma triglyceride level, lower HDL level, and high LDL cholesterol level .
+It means that men who are overweight will have a higher plasma triglyceride, lower HDL, and high LDL cholesterol .

-The study revealed that maintaining an ideal body weight is important to reduce LDL cholesterol levels.
+The study revealed that maintaining an ideal body weight is essential to reduce LDL cholesterol.